-Children and Adults who have symptoms of infectious illness or certain symptoms of COVID-19 should not attend school.
-These symptoms include:
+Children and Adults who have symptoms of infectious illness or symptoms of COVID-19 should not attend school.
+Specific symptoms to pay particular attention to include:

+- Any symptoms identified as COVID-19.

+- Fever (temperature over 100.4° F).

-- Unable to pass the daily health screening, including temperature of 100.4o F or higher. - o Individuals with a temperature over 100.4o F should not enter the building past the lobby and leave immediately.
-(We realize this may be inconvenient for the parent, but we need to remain consistent.) - Sore throat. - Diarrhea, vomiting, or stomachache. - New onset of severe headache. - New cough that causes difficulty breathing (for a child with chronic allergic/asthmatic cough, see if there is a change from their usual cough). - Other symptoms of potential illness include - o In the first 24 hours of antibiotic treatment. - Constant cough. - Loose stools within an hour during the lasts 24 hours. - Vomited in the last 24 hours.
+- Sore throat.

+- Diarrhea, vomiting, or stomachache.

+- New onset of severe headache.

+- New cough that causes difficulty breathing (for a child with chronic allergic/asthmatic cough, see if there is a change from their usual cough).